Canon 1Ds vs Fujifilm X-A10

 It is notable that the 1Ds has a hotshoe, while the X-A10 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Both the 1Ds and the X-A10 have been discontinued, but can regularly be found used on eBay.
 The 1Ds was replaced by the Canon 1Ds Mark II, while the X-A10 was followed by the Fujifilm X-A5.
+Further information on the two cameras, as well as related accessories, can be found on the Canon and Fujifilm websites.

 Review summary: Canon 1Ds vs Fujifilm X-A10